Stegner Center Faculty and Staff

 B.A., Johns Hopkins University; J.D.
 Cum Laude, Georgetown University Law Center

-Dean Adler has published numerous works in law, science and policy journals on environmental law, water law, agricultural law, and constitutional law issues.
+Professor Adler has published numerous works in law, science and policy journals on environmental law, water law, agricultural law, and constitutional law issues.
 He is a recipient of the Hammer Award from Vice President Al Gore for his work on national clean water issues, the Pfeifferhorn Conservation Leadership Award for volunteer environmental service in Utah, and an award from the Utah Chapter of the American Water Resources Association for his educational contribution to water issues.